A Guide to Lourmarin: The Prettiest Village in Provence

 You can find hours and ticket prices here.

-Friday Market
+Lourmarin Friday Market

-The market is decently sized and is bursting with everything Provencal.
+The market is decently sized and is brimming with everything Provencal.
 At the Lourmarin market, you can find cheeses, soaps, lavender, clothes, honey, meats, local fruits and vegetables, straw baskets and hats, Provençal art, jams and jellies, olive oil and salts.

 There is an ATM nearby, but I’d recommend having cash already in-hand, as the ATM lines can become very long on market day.
 Also if you’re driving into Lourmarin for the market, plan to get there before 10AM to find easy parking.